infor-design/enterprise-wc/src/components/ids-data-grid/README.md

 - `filterable` {boolean} Turns on or off the filter functionality.
 - `filter-row-disabled` {boolean} Disables the filter row.
 - `rowSelection` {string|boolean} Set the row selection mode between false, 'single', 'multiple' and 'mixed
+- `suppressRowClickSelection` {boolean} If using selection setting this will require clicking a checkbox or radio to select the row.
+Clicking other cells will not select the row.
 - `suppressRowDeactivation` {boolean} Set to true to prevent rows from being deactivated if clicked. i.e. once a row is activated, it remains activated until another row is activated in its place.
 - `suppressRowDeselection`  {boolean} Set to true to prevent rows from being deselected if click or space bar the row. i.e. once a row is selected, it remains selected until another row is selected in its place.
 - `suppressTooltips`  {boolean} Set to true to prevent display tooltips.
+- `idColumn` {string} For saving the row state during sort this should be set to the id column in the data set.
+Defaults to `id`.
+- `expandableRow` {boolean} Indicates expandable rows will be used in the data grid.
+See the expandable row section for more details.
+- `expandableRowTemplate` {string} Should point to the row `template` element for expandable rows.
+- `treeGrid` {boolean} Indicates a tree grid will be used  in the data grid.
+See the tree grid section for more details.
+- `groupSelectsChildren` {boolean} If a tree grid has multiple selection, setting this will select all children when a parent is selected.

 ## Column Settings (General)